jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Think of this, [business lobbyists didn't even exist during the Industrial Age](https://www.theatlantic.com/business/archive/2015/04/how-corporate-lobbyists-conquered-american-democracy/390822/), now many people think special interests run our governments.

 Our rulebook is enormous, and you're probably used to it being over your head.
 We've all signed loan contracts, terms of service, credit card agreements without reading them.
 We live under many by-laws, regulations, and laws who really knows how many.
-We buy products filled with so many copyrights, trademarks, patents that it's hard to understand how much of our stuff we own.
+We buy products filled with so many copyrights, trademarks, patents that it's hard to [understand how much of our stuff we own](https://www.youtube.com/watch?v=EPYy_g8NzmI).
 We live under the jurisdiction of a massive rulebook.
 But big isn't always bad.

 It is when the size is used against us.

-<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimRemoteDachshund' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(36.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimRemoteDachshund' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-<a href="https://gfycat.com/ifr/SlimRemoteDachshund" target="_blank" class="button small">Reader</a>

 _The cards are stacked against Main Street.
 The Industrial Age is fighting to stay alive.
-Credit: [JRE](https://www.youtube.com/watch?v=swzogcjasNY)_
+Credit: [JRE](https://www.youtube.com/watch?v=swzogcjasNY)._ [Reader Mode.](https://gfycat.com/ifr/SlimRemoteDachshund)

 ## The Death Star